 Our international environmental law work includes cases concerning land rights, corporate responsibility, oil exploration, drilling and defending environmental campaigners.

 We provide expert litigation advice and representation, covering all aspects of environmental law.
-Our practice team in this area is led by Joint Head of Chambers, Marc Willers QC.
+Our practice team in this area is led by Marc Willers QC.

 We regularly work with grassroots campaigners, high-profile charities, international and domestic NGOs, environmental campaigners and aggrieved individuals.